ARTbio/startbio/docs/AnalyseGenomes_2024/deploy-galaxy-server.md

     galaxyXpand is a software developped to quickly and easily install a Galaxy server.
 It is based upon the ansible framework for software deployment.
 ??? info "What is `screen -d -m` doing ? (:metal: Linux geek corner)"
-    `screen -d -m <command>` is starting the <command> in a separate child shell and a "detached" mode.
-This way, interruption of your ssh connection will not interrupt the detached shell process.
-You can see this as a small daemon programm.
+    `screen -d -m <command>` is starting the `<command>` in a separate child shell and a "detached" mode.
+In this particular case, `deploy_ag2024.sh` is run in a "orphean child shell".
+This way, interruption of your ssh connection with the parent shell will not interrupt the detached shell process.

+    You can see it as a small "daemon" program :smiling_imp:.

 ??? info "What is `sh ~/galaxyXpand/scripts/deploy_ag2024.sh` doing ?"
     This command runs the script
     [deploy_ag2024.sh](https://github.com/ARTbio/galaxyXpand/blob/ag2024/scripts/deploy_ag2024.sh)

-### 2. About monitoring the deployment of the Galaxy server
+### 3. Monitoring the deployment of the Galaxy server

 The tasks executed by the `deploy_ag2024.sh` are displayed in your terminal (thanks to the `tail -f ~/install_log.txt` command) as well as logged in the